MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-planning-parameters.md

 The default safety lead time, on the **Manufacturing Setup** page, should be set to at least one day.
 The due date of the demand may be known, but not the due time.
 The planning schedules backward to meet gross demand, and, if no safety lead time is defined, the goods may arrive too late to meet the demand.

 Three additional reorder period fields, **Rescheduling Period**, **Lot Accumulation Period**, and **Dampener Period**, also play a role in defining when to reorder.
-For more information, see the "Optimise When and How Much to Reorder" section.
+For more information, see [Optimise When and How Much to Reorder](design-details-planning-parameters.md#optimize-when-and-how-much-to-reorder).

 ## <a name="define-how-much-to-reorder"></a>Define How Much to Reorder
 If the planning system detects the need to reorder, the selected reordering policy is used to determine when and how much to order.